Chicago Fire FC: Return to Soldier Field and rebrand (2020–present)

 The first full month of the off-season saw the Fire continue their overhaul.
 On November 4, the team traded captain Dax McCarty to expansion side Nashville SC.
 Ten days later Homegrown Player Grant Lillard was dealt to MLS's other expansion team Inter Miami CF. That same day, November 14, Chicago Fire President and general manager Nelson Rodríguez fired head coach Veljko Paunović and his staff.
 News that the Chicago Fire would not be renewing the contract of their last-remaining DP, Nicolás Gaitán, as well as winger Aleksandar Katai was overshadowed by an even larger organizational unveiling one week later.

 On November 21, the long-anticipated rebrand of the Chicago Fire franchise was announced.
 Developed with the help of marketing agency Doubleday & Cartwright, the team revealed changes to its franchise colors, red and white to red, blue, and gold, its name from Chicago Fire Soccer Club to Chicago Fire FC and, most contentiously, its logo.

 While the Fire organization made their second player acquisition of the offseason in early December, homegrown player Nicholas Slonina, a relatively quiet few weeks had some followers of the team concerned about their organizational progress.
 However the Fire were busy again in late December with Nelson Rodríguez relinquishing his on-field decision making responsibilities to new Sporting Director Georg Heitz, who swiftly named former US Soccer Youth National Coach Raphaël Wicky as head coach and Sebastian Pelzer as Technical Director.
-Heitz has previously worked with Wicky at Swiss club FC Basel and "worked closely" with Pelzer at his management consultancy business Heusler Werthmüller Heitz ("HWH").
+Heitz has previously worked with Wicky at Swiss club FC Basel and "worked closely" with Pelzer at his management consultancy business Heusler Werthmüller Heitz (HWH).

 The Fire opened the 2020 campaign with the signings of Argentinian duo Ignacio Aliseda from Defensa and Gaston Giménez from Vélez Sarsfield, looking to bolster their squad after losing DP Nicolás Gaitán The Fire also announced the signing of Robert Berić from French outfit Saint-Étienne, who netted in his debut defeat against the Seattle Sounders FC (2–1).

+Ahead of the 2026 Major League Soccer season, the club released an updated version of its official mobile app in partnership with YinzCam.
+The app, available on the Apple App Store and Google Play Store, introduced customizable navigation, an interactive matchday hub, and improved ticket purchasing and scanning features.
+The update was part of the club's efforts to expand its digital services and improve fan engagement and ticket management.

+On June 29, 2026, it was announced that the Fire had signed Poland's all time appearance holder, goalscorer and Champions League winner Robert Lewandowski as a designated player on a deal through the 2027–28 season.